The Jesus Scandal

 Revelation 19:11-16: “Now I saw heaven opened, and behold, a white horse.
 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 His eyes were like a flame of fire, and on His head were many crowns.
 He had a name written that no one knew except Himself.
 He was clothed with a robe dipped in blood, and His name is called The Word of God.
 And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.
 Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 And He Himself will rule them with a rod of iron.
 He Himself treads the winepress of the fierceness and wrath of Almighty God.
 And He has on His robe and on His thigh a name written: KING OF KINGS AND LORD OF LORDS" (NKJ).

-Jesus is not just a martyr to be remembered like Abraham Lincoln, Martin Luther King, Jr., or John Lennon, whose birthday or death day many Americans celebrate.
+Jesus is not just a martyr to be remembered like Abraham Lincoln or Martin Luther King, Jr., whose birthday or death day many Americans celebrate.
 Jesus never asked us to celebrate His birthday or dwell on His death one day a year, as many people celebrate their child’s birthday or go to the gravesite of a loved one on the anniversary of their death.
 Jesus Christ is not a plastic helpless baby like we see in many nativity scenes; He is the King of kings and Lord of lords (Rev. 19:16).
-God’s Word does not compare Jesus Christ with a bunny rabbit; He is the Lion and the Lamb (Rev. 5:5-6).
+The so-called Christian holiday of Easter mixes together the fertile rabbit with the Messiah.
+Yet, God’s Word never compares Jesus Christ with a bunny rabbit; He is the Lion and the Lamb (Rev. 5:5-6).

 Yes, we are to remember the historical truths of Jesus’ birth, but God never told us to celebrate it.
 Yes, we are to remember His death and crucifixion, but not just one day a year on Good Friday.
 He told us to remember it often as we celebrate the Lord’s Supper: “do this in remembrance of Me” (Luke 22:19; 1 Cor.
 11:24).
 Yes, we are to remember Jesus’ resurrection, but not just one day a year.